tsawler/go-metal/layers/docs.md

 func (ms *ModelSpec) ValidateModelForInference() error
 ```
 ValidateModelForInference checks if model is compatible with InferenceEngine
-More lenient than training validation - supports Dense-only models
+Uses dynamic engine validation to support any model architecture

 #### func (*ModelSpec) ValidateModelForTrainingEngine

 ```go
 func (ms *ModelSpec) ValidateModelForTrainingEngine() error
 ```
-ValidateModelForTrainingEngine checks if model is compatible with existing
+ValidateModelForTrainingEngine checks if model is compatible with training
-TrainingEngine DEPRECATED: Use ValidateModelForHybridEngine or
+engine DEPRECATED: The hybrid engine has been removed.
+Use
-ValidateModelForDynamicEngine instead
+ValidateModelForDynamicEngine instead.

 #### type ModelSpecC